xinyiqu14/J124_final_project/project.md

 **By Xinyi Qu**

+## Story pitch:
+A sizable portion of college students drop out of their higher education each year.
+Such choices can have a significant impact on local economies, national communities, and the country as a whole, particularly in these turbulent and difficult times.
+The goal of this story is to delve deeply into the causes of these dropout rates by establishing linkages between seemingly unrelated economic and socio-cultural characteristics, such as macroeconomic performance metrics (e.g. GDP growth & unemployment rate) and demographic data on the student body (e.g. gender & parent occupation).
+This story will provide a multidimensional view of student dropout rates by establishing links between economic variables, sociocultural norms, and individual decisions.
+The aim is not just to understand the problem but to highlight intervention areas that can alleviate the situation.

 ## Datasets:
 - Dataset: [Predict students' dropout and academic success. ](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention)The link will redirect to Kaggle.
 - Original Source: [Predicting Student Dropout and Academic Success](https://www.mdpi.com/2306-5729/7/11/146) Valentim Realinho, Jorge Machado, Luís Baptista and Mónica V. Martins

 ## Question 1 How are student academic outcomes distributed?